oscarbrorsjoberg/recipe-app-api/README.md

 Post will create a new object.

 Q16.
 What is a queryset in a view function?
+A view function makes it possible for us to inspect and manpiulate data at an endpoint.
+So say that we've got a model Person which a bunch of entries in the database.
+The set on which we can query is the entries of that model in the database.
+Django provides many functions on how to filter a queryset.

 Q17.
 What is a aggregation and how to do it?
+Aggregation is possible over the queryset with different functions to get the relevant data.